fayena/PILN_Flask/README.md

 - Raspberry Pi Zero 2 W
 - MAX31856 thermocouple amplifier (SPI)
 - Type-K or Type-S thermocouple + high-temp thermocouple wire
-- Two high-current relays/SSRs (rated for your load), 12 V coil supply or SSR control
+- Two high-current relays/SSRs (rated for at least 20% higher than half your load)
+- Optional power supply for mechanical relays (if you have questions contact me.
+I'm currently using solid state relays but have used a power supply and mechanical in the past.

 > Use parts correctly rated for amperage and temperature.

+## Raspberry Pi Pins

+  MAX31856 Vcc:    3.3V    PIN17
+  MAX31856 GND:    GND     PIN14
+  MAX31856 SDO:    MISO
+  MAX31856 SDI:    MOSI
+  MAX31856 CS:     D0
+  MAX31856 SCK:    CLK
+  Relay            D5
+  Relay            D6

+   You can use other pins.
+Change them in pilnfired.py

 ---